vysecurity/RedTips/README.md

 Red tip #225: Stuck in a heavily segregated situation on a server?
 Try RDPInception attack vector out https://www.mdsec.co.uk/2017/06/rdpinception/

 Red tip #226: Reduce AV detection by using fake Microsoft certificate.

+Red tip #227: Not using notifications yet for C2 events?
+For @armitagehacker's Cobalt Strike check out